Trekking in the Highlands of the Ngorongoro Crater

 Olduvai Lodge: Discover the Cradle of mankind in Ngorongoro

 In the Great Rift Valley, which runs across eastern Africa, the Olduvai Gorge is a steep-sided gorge.
-Olduvai is a 50-kilometer (31-mile) long crater on the eastern Serengeti Plains in northern Tanzania.
+Olduvai is a 50-kilometre (31-mile) long crater on the eastern Serengeti Plains in northern Tanzania.
 It is the driest area of the region, as it sits under the rain shadow of the Ngorongoro highlands.
 The gorge was called after the Maasai phrase ‘Oldupaai,’ which refers to the wild sisal plant Sansevieria ehrenbergii.

 It is one of the world’s most important prehistoric sites, and research conducted there has aided in the understanding of early human evolution.
 Mary and Louis Leakey pioneered excavation work there in the 1950s, and their family continues it now.